jabbermouth/blog/docs/Technology/Tutorials/2022/2022-10-06-Update-Blazor-UI-when-a-message-is-push-to-a-RabbitMQ-queue.md

 # Update a Blazor UI when a message is pushed to a RabbitMQ queue

-**Scenario:** I’ve pushed a message to RabbitMQ for a long running service and I want to be notified when it’s finished.
+**Scenario:** I've pushed a message to RabbitMQ for a long running service and I want to be notified when it's finished.
 There are several ways this could be done but the way I wanted to try, given RabbitMQ was already part of the setup, was to have a message appearing on a queue trigger a UI update whilst making use of Blazored.Toast.

-It’s quite likely what’s discussed here will work in Blazor WebAssembly but I’ve only tried it in Blazor Server.
+It's quite likely what's discussed here will work in Blazor WebAssembly but I've only tried it in Blazor Server.

 The code for this project is [available in GitHub](https://github.com/jabbermouth/blazor-rabbitmq-notifications).